ByteSizeCode/tvOS-To-Do-List/README.md

 ## Usage Instructions:

-Enter text into textfield and hit "Add Item".
+Enter text into textfield and select "Add Item".
-To change the contents of a cell, enter desired text in textfield and select appropriate cell.
+To change the contents of a cell, enter desired text into textfield and select appropriate cell.
 The Text should update.